Code-Institute-Submissions/sustainable-living-tips/README.md

 ### Content

 - The text contents used for sustainable living tips artcles were generated with [ChatGPT](https://chat.openai.com/)
 - Instructions on how to implement mobile first design where taken from [Browser Stack]( https://www.browserstack.com/guide/how-to-implement-mobile-first-design)

+- Instructions on how to add favicon was taken from [W3schools](https://www.w3schools.com/html/html_favicon.asp)

 ### Media

 - The photos used for in this website were taken from [Pexels ](https://pexels.com/)

+- Site Favicon was generated with [Favicon.Io ](https://favicon.io/favicon-generator/)

+- Google Map was generated from [Google ](hhttps://www.google.com/maps/@53,-8,7z?entry=ttu)